jariwalap/wiremock/README.md

 ## Features

-- **Dynamic Responses**: With the added JavaScript execution feature, you can define dynamic responses for your mock endpoints.
-By including JavaScript scripts in your stub definitions, you can generate custom responses based on the request context, parameters, or any other criteria you define.
+- **Dynamic Responses**: By including JavaScript scripts in your stub definitions, you can generate custom responses based on the request context, parameters, or any other criteria you define.

 ## Usage